JuliaAI/MLJModels.jl/README.md

 have an interface you would like registered, open an issue [here](https://github.com/alan-turing-institute/MLJ.jl/issues).

-To register all the models in GreatNewPackage with MLJ:
+**Administrator instructions.** To register all the models in GreatNewPackage with MLJ:

 - In the dev branch of a clone of the dev branch of MLJModels, change to the `/src/registry/` directory and, in Julia, activate the